Do you find it tough to look slim even in black jeans or a talented designer’s slimming dress?

 1 cup of lentil contains about 15 gm fiber.
 Lentils are also a good source of protein, and minerals like manganese, thiamin, potassium, and iron.
 You can include lentils in your diet by boiling it and adding it to salads or having lentil soup with or without veggies for dinner.

 This is a nutritious and gluten-free grain found in brightly flowered perennial plants.
 A cup of amaranth contains about 29.60 gm of fiber.
 It is also a rich source of calcium, phosphorus, manganese, and iron.
 You can add it to your sauteed veggies for lunch or dinner.
 You can even grind it to make gluten-free flour, or prepare porridge for breakfast.
-You could also use amaranth to bake muffins, cookies, and other sweet treats.
+You could also use amaranth to bake muffins, cookies, and other sweets.

 This is another high-fiber grain.
 A cup of barley contains about 31.20 gm fiber.
 It is also an excellent source of potassium, magnesium, vitamin B6, and iron.
 You can make barley porridge or add with oats for breakfast or add barley in your chicken or turkey stew for dinner.